Tini (singer): 2021–2023: Cupido

-"Bar" debuted at number six on the Argentina Hot 100; the song's top-ten debut on the chart led to Stoessel and L-Gante appear on the Hot Shot Debut.
-The song later peaked at number one on the chart and stayed there for seven consecutive weeks, becoming her second and longest-running number-one single in Argentina.
-Stoessel contributed to the soundtrack of the animated film Koati with a song titled "Vueltas en Tu Mente"; the Marc Anthony-produced soundtrack was released on 26 November 2021.
-In a digital cover story for Glamour Mexico, she revealed that her fourth studio effortfeaturing several collaborationswould experiment with a variety of musical genres.
-She further revealed that she had filmed a Chinese period drama film titled The Diary, directed by Jackie Chan, and that its release date got delayed due to the COVID-19 pandemic.
-On 9 December 2021, the singer released a song titled "Aquí Estoy" as a collaboration with Pantene; its music video featured the winners of the Aquí Estoy online challenge and coincided with her promotional livestream concert, the Aquí Estoy Show.
+"Bar" reached number one on the Argentina Hot 100 and spent seven consecutive weeks atop the chart, becoming her second and longest-running number-one in Argentina.
+Tini contributed to the soundtrack of the animated film Koati with a song titled "Vueltas en Tu Mente", released on 26 November 2021.
+She told Glamour Mexico that her fourth studio effort would comprise several collaborations, and experiment with various musical genres and elements.
+She also revealed that she had filmed a Chinese period drama film titled The Diary, directed by Jackie Chan, and that its release was delayed due to the COVID-19 pandemic.
+Production for The Diary concluded in 2018; the release was previously slated for 2020.
+On 9 December 2021, Tini released the song "Aquí Estoy" as a collaboration with Pantene; its music video featured the winners of an online challenge titled after the single and coincided with her promotional livestream concert, the Aquí Estoy Show.